[UPDATED 14 February 2022]

 Hockey New Zealand will endeavour to keep the community updated on the evolving Covid-19 situation and how this impacts on the hockey community.

 The Covid-19 pandemic has, once again, impacted the sport we all love.
 Below you will find all information players, referees, coaches, clubs, schools and associations need to know on the return to hockey and what we’re doing to keep everyone safe.

 Current Covid-19 Traffic Light Status

-- The rest of New Zealand is in ORANGE.
+- All of New Zealand is in RED

 Please find the full up-to-date map here.